Save the Arctic: Background

 The Arctic may contain around 20% of the world's remaining undiscovered oil and gas resources.
 As most easily extractable fossil fuel reserves have been exploited, and the Arctic ice pack shrinks, governments and oil companies have begun to look for new resources in the Arctic.

 Given these possible threats, in 2008 the European Parliament proposed opening negotiations on a treaty to protect the Arctic.

 Support

 Greenpeace began the campaign aiming to take a million signatures supporting the campaign to place on the sea bed at the North Pole in April 2013.
 At the beginning of 2013, the petition registered over 2.5 million signatures.
 The petition will be accompanied on the sea bed by a flag designed by young people, in partnership with the Girl Guides and Vivienne Westwood.
-Paul McCartney, Robert Redford, and Richard Branson are amongst those who support this campaign.
+Paul McCartney, Robert Redford, Alejandro Sanz and Richard Branson are amongst those who support this campaign.

 The World Wide Fund for Nature is running a related campaign to protect Arctic polar bear habitat, in partnership with Coca-Cola.